 What's the difference between Backup4all's Lite, Standard and Professional editions?

-The major differences between Lite, Standard and Professional editions are the supported backup types.
+The major differences between Lite, Standard and Professional editions are the supported backup types and destinations.

-Professional edition implements all four backup types (see Backup Types section for a full description of backup types), Standard edition does not implement incremental backup type and Lite edition implements only the mirror backup type.
-Also, features like FTP destination, AES encryption and email notifications are available only in the Professional edition.
+Professional edition implements all four backup types (see Backup Types section for a full description of backup types) and all destinations, Standard edition does not implement incremental backup type nor cloud destinations and Lite edition implements only the mirror backup type with local destinations.
 See the What Edition to Choose? section for a more detailed comparison.

 Somehow I lost my backup job configuration.
 I only have the .bkc file.
 Can I restore the backup job?

 Yes.
 Just double-click on the .bkc file.
-Backup4all will be invoked and a new backup job will be created based on the .bkc file.
+Backup4all will be invoked and the backup job will be recreated based on the .bkc file.

 How can I split a backup across several disks?

-Open Backup Properties, go to the Type page and press Advanced.
-You can choose a predefined split size or define a custom one.
+Open Backup Properties, go to the Compression page.
+Under the "Split" section, you can choose a predefined split size or define a custom one.
 Spanning is automatically done when the removable disk is full.